ChairImpSec/PROLEAD/README.md

 ## News
 We are excited to announce the release of PROLEADv3, an enhanced and extended version of the original PROLEAD tool.
 This new version includes several significant features:
-- Evaluation of side-channel resistance under the RR d-probing model
+- Evaluation of side-channel resistance under the <a href="https://eprint.iacr.org/2024/1277.pdf">RR d-probing model</a>
 - Assessment of security against combined adversaries capable of injecting faults and probing wires
 - Support for .json files for configuration and library management, replacing the previous custom file format
 - More granular settings to precisely define adversarial capabilities